The loan application process can be a long and complicated process.

 Unconditional Approval, also known as formal approval, is when the lender has everything they need and can confirm that they are willing to lend you the money.

 They will issue a letter confirming their approval.
-At this stage you can relax.

-Sometimes there is some going back and forth asking for additional documents before the bank can finalise approval.
+Sometimes, there’s some going back and forth asking for additional documents before the bank can finalise approval.

-In some cases this will mean that your application will take longer before a final approval.
+In some cases, this will mean that your application will take longer before a final approval.

 You should get formal approval before the end of the cooling off period.

 Once the loan has been formally approved, the lender will send you a loan contract for you to sign to accept their loan.

 You can go through this contract with your solicitor if you’d like to receive independent legal advice.